 - nourishers: interpersonal events that uplift workers, including encouragement and demonstrations of respect and collegiality.

-The authors identify seven distinct catalysts – to long-time managers, these may seem like common sense but it’s validating to see them reinforced by research:
+The authors identify seven distinct catalysts that ignite joy at work.
+To long-time managers, these may seem like common sense but it’s validating to see them reinforced by research:

 - Set clear goals